 - Even if you have a tiny balcony, it’s easy to grow a tomato plant in a pot or hanging basket.
 Just make sure it’s in a sunny spot and kept well watered and fed.

 - Feed tomato plants planted in the garden with Tui Tomato Food every four weeks to replenish nutrients used, and to enhance flavour and ripening.
-Use Scotts Osmocote Vegetable, Tomato, Herb & Garden Beds for tomatoes planted in pots and containers.
+Use Tui Enrich Vege, Tomato & Herb controlled release fertiliser for tomatoes planted in pots and containers.

 - Water regularly, a deep soaking two or three times a week.
 Irregular watering can lead to blossom end rot, and if plants dry out they are more susceptible to pests and diseases.
 For more information on blossom end rot and how to prevent it click here >

 - Avoid watering the foliage as this can cause fungal disease.